Richard Graves MacDonnell: Governor of Hong Kong

 On 19 October 1865, MacDonnell was appointed as the sixth Governor of Hong Kong, a position in which he served until 1872.
 During his tenure, MacDonnell developed Victoria Peak, which would eventually become the premier residential quarters in Hong Kong, accessible only to rich European merchants.
 MacDonnell also ordered the construction of a hospital which catered to the needs of the local Chinese population.
 In addition, he legalised gambling in Hong Kong which led to social problems and was later made illegal once again.
 In 1871 he was gazetted K.C.M.G.

-Finally, MacDonnell's administration was marred by a huge budget deficit, which resulted in the government asking the HSBC for a financial aid package.
+Finally, MacDonnell's administration was marred by a huge budget deficit, which resulted in the government asking The Hongkong and Shanghai Banking Corporation for a financial aid package.
 The administration was also damaged by the actions of the Canton Customs agency, who patrolled the waters off Hong Kong and boarded ships to search for smuggled goods.
 This was called by Hong Kong's British merchant community a blockade, and affected Hong Kong's economy for the next 20 years.

 Marriage and retirement

 In 1847, MacDonnell married Blanche Ann, daughter of Francis Skurray of Beckington, Somerset, who lived at Stanhope Place, Hyde Park and Percy Cross Lodge, Fulham, before retiring to 5 Brunswick Square, Brighton.
-Sir Richard and Lady MacDonnell lived near Hyde Park in London and after his retirement in 1872 they spent much time in Italy and France, dying at Hyères, 5 February 1881.
+Sir Richard and Lady MacDonnell lived near Hyde Park in London and after his retirement in 1872 they spent much time in Italy and France; Sir Richard died at Hyères, 5 February 1881.

-They are buried in Kensal Green Cemetery, on the southern side.
+Both are buried in Kensal Green Cemetery, on the southern side.
 They died without children.